RayKayy/tinyapp-project/README.md

 # tinyAPP-project

 ## About
-A full stack web application built with Node and Express that allows registered users to shorten and share links.
+A full stack web application built with Node and Express that allows registered users to shorten and share links; with basic analytics using cookie session.

 ## Dependencies
 - Node.js